Programming the USB module of PIC32MZ without Harmony (1)

 Why not Harmony

-On the other hand, I wouldn’t feel any hesitation to use the Harmony if it included some complicated algorithms that I didn’t want to re-invent.
+On the other hand, I wouldn’t feel any hesitation to use the Harmony if it included sophisticated algorithms that I didn’t want to re-invent.
 A closer inspection into the library, I realized the Harmony library, same as its predecessor PLIB, is just trying to provide a more user-friendly and unified interfaces to configure various registers, which can be done easily by yourself as long as you’re willing to spend some time reading its documents.